Best iPad

 Conclusion

-For most people, first time buyers and upgraders alike, the Wi-Fi only 9.7-inch iPad Pro is the best Apple tablet you can buy.
+For most people, first time buyers and upgraders alike, the Wi-Fi only 10.5-inch iPad Pro is the best Apple tablet you can buy.

 Best overall

-Bottom line: For readers, artists, teachers, and writers, the 128GB Wi-Fi only 9.7-inch iPad Pro is the best tablet you can buy.
+Bottom line: For readers, artists, teachers, and writers, the 256GB Wi-Fi-only 10.5-inch iPad Pro is the best tablet you can buy.

-One more thing: If you can't regularly tether to your phone and on-the-go internet access is a must, you can add a cellular option to your iPad for $130 more, upgrading it from a pretty nice Wi-Fi tablet to self-sufficient computing device.